 (November 1,1971)

-* Bram van Velde, his artist quotes and statements on art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
-Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 84-85 (Dutch painter, famous for his abstract coloured paintings in an expressive abstract style; some biography facts and art links for images of Van Velde’s painting art, at the bottom)
+* artist quote on his art & life: from ‘Conversations with Samuel Beckett and Bram van Velde’, ed.
+Charles Juliet, First Dalkey Archive edition, 2009, London and Champaign pp. 84-85.

 - You have to sever yourself from this world, this life we lead.